-African countries.
-It was an effective, but somewhat crude weapon, reliable in combat but not without certain flaws.
-It has an excessive rate of fire, and its drums were uncomfortable to carry and prone to feed problems once the spring is weaken.
+The PK was made under license by many companies in many countries.
+It was exported to many countries and can be found all over the world because the gun is used in many conflicts.
 The weapon was in service with several armed forces, both regular and irregular, and it can be found in many countries in Asia and Africa.
-Nearly 6 million items were produced.